rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 ## Patches

+**If you care about your MinGW environment beyond building Rust stop right now and find another method!**

 There are some issues with our environment that we need to patch up.
-This gets a little shady but it should get you down the path of building Rust on Windows.
-I won't lie, this is some greasy stuff but it will get you further down the compilation path. **Thanks to klutzy for all of these.**
+This is some greasy stuff but it will get you further down the compilation path.
+These patches should be applied within your MinGW installation folder. **Thanks to klutzy for all of these.**

 ### Patch for `WSAPOLLFD`